Vanshaj089/EYE-CONTROLLED-MOUSE/README.md

 Blink-to-click activation via PyAutoGUI
-No additional hardware required—uses just a standard webcam 🛠️ Tech Stack opencv-python – for camera capture and image processing mediapipe – for real-time face and eye landmark detection pyautogui – to map eye movements and blink actions to mouse controls
+No additional hardware required—uses just a standard webcam 🛠️ Tech Stack opencv-python – for camera capture and image processing. mediapipe – for real-time face and eye landmark detection. pyautogui – to map eye movements and blink actions to mouse controls.